easydatapy/easydata/docs/advanced.rst

 .. note::
-    *Please note that sale_price is missing in final output because we declared in a model our sale price property as a temporary and those get deleted at the end, but they are still accessible in ``preprocess_item``, ``item_processors`` and ``process_item``.*
+    *Please note that sale_price is missing in final output because we declared in a model our sale price property as a protected and those get deleted at the end, but they are still accessible in ``preprocess_item``, ``item_processors`` and ``process_item``.*